Recovering semiclassical Einstein's equation using generalized entropy: Abstract

 \section{Abstract}

 In this letter, we show that the Semiclassical Einstein's Field Equation can be recovered using the generalized entropy $S_{gen}$.
 This approach is reminiscent of non-equilibrium thermodynamics.
 Furthermore, contrary to the entanglement equilibrium approach of deriving the semiclassical Einstein's equation, this approach does not require any such assumptions and still recovers its correct form.
-Therefore, in a sense, we also show the validity of the semiclassical approximation, a crucial approach for establishing a number of important ideas such as the Hawking effect.
+Therefore, in a sense, we also show the validity of the semiclassical approximation, a crucial approach for establishing a number of important ideas such as the Hawking effect.\\ \paragraph*{Keywords} Semiclassical Gravity; Generalized Entropy; Quantum Expansion; Causal Diamond; Non-equilibrium Thermodynamics.